captainPrime/Politico/README.md

 - mocha                        `$ npm install mocha --save`
 - Babel                        `$ npm install babel --save`

+**Core Technology Stacks**
+>- Front-end (UI) : HTML, CSS, (Vanilla) Javascript
+>- Back-end: Nodejs/Express
+>- Database: PostgreSQL
+>- Testing: Mocha and Chai
+>- Transpiler: Babel

 ## Installation
 - Test Node.
-To see if Node is installed, open the Windows Command Prompt, Powershell or a similar command line tool, and type node -v . ...
+To see if Node is installed, open the Windows Command Prompt, Powershell or a similar command line tool, and type node -v ....

-- Test NPM. ...
+- Test NPM....

 - Create a test file and run it.

-- Then install express `npm install express`,
+- Then install express `npm install express`

 - Install all dependencies on pc by running the command `npm install`

-- run app with command `npm start`. this runs the server file of the app and its functions starts
+- Run app with command `npm start`. this runs the server file of the app and its functions starts

+- Endpoints are run via Postman

+- Run command `npm run test` to run test on each API ENDPOINTS

 # Running Tests
 The test file is written with mocha and this can be run by the command `npm run test`.
 This runs test on all the endpoints connected to the server.js file